JuryM87/VPN-Setup-Usage/README.md

 - Observe IP after with VPN

 <h2>Before We Begin</h2>
-Browse to https://whatismyipaddress.com and take notes of this in a text file or note pad
+Browse to https://whatismyipaddress.com and take notes of your current ipaddress in a text file or note pad

 <img src="https://i.imgur.com/PYJ4z8V.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>